Take the Money and Run (film): Plot

 Virgil marries Louise, but finds it difficult to support his family.
 Lying about his background, he is hired in the mailroom.
-In a parody of I Am a Fugitive from a Chain Gang, he is blackmailed by a fellow employee, Miss Blair, who forces him into a romantic relationship.
+He is eventually blackmailed by a fellow employee, Miss Blair, who forces him into a romantic relationship.
+(Note: This is a parody of I Am a Fugitive from a Chain Gang.)
 Deciding to kill his blackmailer, he disguises sticks of dynamite as candles.
 He attempts to run her over with his car, but she evades it.
 He attempts to stab her with a knife, but grabs a turkey leg by mistake and stabs her with it.
 She finally lights the "candles" that explode.

 Another bank robbery is botched when a second gang also holds up the bank, and the customers vote that they prefer the other gang to rob the bank.
-Virgil is sentenced to 10 years on a chain gang, where he is tortured in a penalty box with an insurance salesman.
-In a parody of I Am a Fugitive from a Chain Gang, Virgil asks another prisoner whether his aim is good enough to smash his chain with a sledgehammer; his aim misses and Virgil's foot is hit instead.
-In a parody of The Defiant Ones, Virgil and 5 other prisoners—including two black prisoners—all chained together make a break for it while on work detail.
-Attempting to scatter, they don't get very far.
+Virgil is sentenced to ten years on a chain gang, where he is tortured in a penalty box with an insurance salesman.
+Virgil eventually asks another prisoner whether his aim is good enough to smash his chain with a sledgehammer; his aim misses and Virgil's foot is hit instead.
+(Note: This is a parody of I Am a Fugitive from a Chain Gang.)
+Virgil and five other prisoners—including two black prisoners—all chained together later make a break for it while on work detail.
+(Note: This is a parody of The Defiant Ones.)
+Attempting to scatter, they do not get very far.
 They take an old woman hostage, telling her to pretend to the police that they are her cousins and attempting to hide their chains by standing close together and moving in unison.
 They knock out the officer and escape, hiding out with Louise.

-An FBI agent relates that Virgil is recaptured attempting to rob a former friend who is now a policeman.
-Virgil is tried on 52 counts of robbery and sentenced to 800 years, but remains optimistic reasoning, "with good behavior, he can cut the sentence in half."
-In the final scene, Virgil is carving a bar of soap and asking the interviewer if it is raining outside.
+Virgil is eventually recaptured attempting to rob a former friend who is now a policeman.
+Virgil is tried on fifty-two counts of robbery and sentenced to eight hundred years, but remains optimistic reasoning, "with good behavior, he can cut the sentence in half."
+Virgil is later carving a bar of soap and asking an interviewer making a documentary about his life if it is raining outside.